The following documents are required when purchasing a car in Italy: Proof of residency (for EU citizens) or 'Permesso di Soggiorno' (non-EU citizens)

-In Italy, car tax must be paid on every car whether it is being used or not.
+In Italy, car tax must be paid on every car regardless of whether it is being used or not.
 Failure to produce a valid receipt of car tax may result in a fine.
-You can find out the amount due by clicking here and entering your car licence number.
-Overdue tax still has to be paid regardless of any changed ownership of the car.
-The amount charged is a complicated calculation based on the EU emission grades, type of fuel and the kw power of the car.
-Payment can be made at your local 'Auotomobile Club D'Italia' (ACI) office or online by clicking here.
-Alternatively, it can be paid at a bar, tabaccheria, bank, or at the post office. you will need the 'Libretto' (logbook) and the usual ID card and 'Codice Fiscale'.
+Overdue tax has to be paid regardless of any changed ownership of the car.
+The amount charged is a complicated calculation based on EU emission grades, type of fuel and the power of the car.
+Payment can be made at your local 'Automobile Club D'Italia' (ACI) office or online.
+Alternatively, it can be paid at a bar, tobacconists ('tabaccheria'), bank or at the Post Office ('Poste Italiane').
+You will need the logbook ('libretto'), the usual ID card and 'Codice Fiscale'.

-In Italy, it is now a legal requirement for all cars that are more than 4 years old cars to have a 'Revisione' (the equivalent of an MOT in the UK) every 2 years.
+In Italy, it is now a legal requirement for all cars more than four years old to have a 'Revisione' (the equivalent of an MOT in the UK) every two years.
 You will need to find your local 'Centro Revisioni Auto'.
 Once you have the 'Revisione' it is entered into the 'Libretto'.
 If stopped by the police and found to be out of date, you will incur a fine.

 Mechanical repairs are carried out in an 'Officina' and bodywork repairs are carried out in a 'Carrozzeria'.

-Breakdown services are coordinated in Italy by the 'Auotomobile Club D'Italia' (ACI), who provide emergency breakdown services as well as a number of pre-paid breakdown plans similar to the 'AA' in the UK.
-They can be contacted throughout Italy on the emergency number 116.
-Alternatively they can be contacted at a national level on the ACI website.
+Breakdown services are coordinated in Italy by the 'Automobile Club D'Italia' (ACI).
+This provides emergency breakdown services, as well as a number of pre-paid breakdown plans similar to the 'AA' in the UK.
+They can be contacted throughout Italy on emergency number 116.
+Alternatively, they can be contacted at a national level on the ACI website.

 Car insurance in Italy is very expensive and can be quite restricted at times.
 For instance, some companies are unwilling to offer fully comprehensive insurance to cars over four years old.
-In Italy it is the car that is insured and not the driver.
-Consequently, they don't have a 'no-claims bonus' as such, although there may be some discount that amounts to the same thing.
+In Italy, it is the car that is insured and not the driver.
+Consequently, they don't offer a 'no-claims bonus', although there may be some discount that amounts to the same thing.
 You also do not need to add any named drivers to the policy.

-This is similar to comprehensive insurance in the UK, but Italian insurance companies do not provide the same kind of comprehensive cover as companies in the UK, so BEWARE!
+This is similar to comprehensive insurance in the UK, but Italian insurance companies do not provide the same kind of comprehensive cover - so double-check the small print.

 Fire & theft

 Italians can drive mopeds after the age of 14 and cars after the age of 18.
 The Italian driving licence is valid for 10 years up to the age of 50.
-After that, it must be renewed every 5 years and after age 70, every 3 years.
+After that, it must be renewed every five years.
+After age 70, every three years.

-EU citizens who are resident in Italy, and who have the new style, credit card licences, may continue to use them in Italy as in their country of issue.
+EU citizens resident in Italy with the new-issue driving licences may continue to use them in Italy as in their country of issue.

-EU citizens who are resident in Italy and who have the old style licence, must get them authenticated within 12 months, or convert to an Italian licence.
+EU citizens resident in Italy with the old driving licences must get them authenticated within twelve months, or convert to an Italian licence.

-Non EU citizens who are resident in Italy must take a driving test and obtain an Italian licence within 12 months.
-This includes citizens from the US, Canada and Australia as there is no reciprical agreement between Italy and these countries.
+Non-EU citizens resident in Italy must take a driving test and obtain an Italian licence within 12 months.
+This also includes citizens from the US, Canada and Australia, as there is no reciprocal agreement between Italy and these countries.

-Driving without a valid licence can result in a large fine or worse still, can invalidate your car insurance in the case of an accident.
+Driving without a valid licence can result in a large fine or invalidate your car insurance in the case of an accident.

-If in any doubt, visit your local 'Auotomobile Club D'Italia' (ACI) for details.
+If in any doubt, visit your local ACI for details.

 There are frequent roadside checks in Italy.
 If stopped, the police will expect you to be carrying the following documents:

-In addition it is necessary to carry bright yellow luminous jackets which are available from any petrol station.
+In addition, it is necessary to carry bright yellow luminous jackets (available from any petrol station).
 If you have an accident or need to stop on an autostrada, you must wear them if you leave the car.